-Related Commands dir (126) whichboot (128) copy This command moves (upload/download) a code image or configuration file between the switch's flash memory and an FTP/TFTP server or a USB memory stick.
-When you save the system code or configuration settings to a file on an FTP/TFTP server, that file can later be downloaded to the switch to restore system operation.
-The success of the file transfer depends on the accessibility of the FTP/TFTP server and the quality of the network connection.
+Related Commands dir (121) whichboot (122)

+copy This command moves (upload/download) a code image or configuration file between the switch's flash memory and an FTP/FTPS/SFTP/TFTP server.
+When you save the system code or configuration settings to a file on an FTP/FTPS/SFTP/TFTP server, that file can later be downloaded to the switch to restore system operation.
+The success of the file transfer depends on the accessibility of the FTP/FTPS/SFTP/ TFTP server and the quality of the network connection.

-file - Keyword that allows you to copy to/from a file.
+- file Keyword that allows you to copy to/from a file. - ftp Keyword that allows you to copy to/from an FTP server.

-ftp - Keyword that allows you to copy to/from an FTP server.
+ftps - Keyword that allows you to copy to/from an FTPS server.